beeware/beeware/docs/tutorial/tutorial-1.rst

       If your version of python is *not* a supported version, you will have to restart the tutorial.

-Press the close button (or select Quit from the application's menu), and you're done!
+Close the application - either by pressing the close button on the application window, by selecting Quit/Exit from the application's menu, or by typing *Ctrl+C* in the terminal where you ran ``briefcase dev`` - and you're done!
 Congratulations - you've just written a standalone, native application in Python!

 Next steps
 ==========